 He later repented, returned to the Church, and when arrested a second time he stood by his Christianity.
 He died as a martyr.

 St Helen of Auxerre, also known as Helena, died in 415 AD at Auxerre, France.
 She was a maiden described in the Acts of St Amator of Auxerre as being with him, and of being a holy woman.
 No details about her were given.

 St Lupicinus of Verona, also known as Lupicino, was a bishop of Verona, Italy in the early 5th century.
 He relics were enshrined in the crypt of the basilica of San Zeno Maggiore, Verona, Italy

 St Quiteria was also known as Kitheriammal, Quiteira or Quitterie.
 She was a nun, a martyr and greatly venerated in the Navarre region on the border of France and Spain.

 St John of Parma was born in Parma, Italy and died of natural causes in 982 in Parma, Italy.
 He was a priest and made six pilgimages to Jerusalem.
 Additionally, he was an abbot of St John’s Abbey in Parma, Italy from 973 AD until his death.

 Saint Baoithin of Ennisboyne

-St Baoithin of Ennisboyne, also known as Baithin mac Findech, was an Irish born.
-He was a patronage of Ennisboyne, Ireland.
+St Baoithin of Ennisboyne, also known as Baithin mac Findech, was an Irish-born.
+He was a patron of Ennisboyne, Ireland.
 No other information is available.